-§196-8 Liability
+§390-8 Liability

-Neither the approval nor the granting of any building permit, floodplain permit, site plan review, subdivision approval, land development approval, zoning permit, erosion review, storm water runoff review, wetland delineation or wetland review, steep slope review or any other review or permit of this chapter, involving any land governed by the provisions of this chapter, by an officer, employee, consultant or agency of the Borough, shall constitute a representation, guarantee or warranty of any kind by the Borough or its employees, consultants, officials or agencies of the practicality or safety of any structure, use or subdivision and shall create no liability upon, nor a cause of action against any Borough body, consultant, official, or employee for any damage that may result pursuant thereto.
+The approval or the granting of any building permit, site plan review, subdivision approval, land development approval, zoning permit, stormwater runoff review, wetland delineation or wetland review, steep slope review or any other review or permit related to this chapter, (1) shall not create liability upon, nor a cause of action against any Borough body, consultant, official, employee, or agency for any damage that may result pursuant thereto, and (2) shall not constitute a representation, guarantee or warranty of any kind by any Borough body, consultant, official, employee, or agency of the practicality or safety of any structure, use, or subdivision.

-§196-9 Pennsylvania Municipalities Planning Code Amendments
+§390-9 Pennsylvania Municipalities Planning Code Amendments

-The provisions of this chapter that only repeat, summarize or reference provisions of the Pennsylvania Municipalities Planning Code shall be deemed to be automatically superseded and replaced by any applicable amendments to such provisions of the Pennsylvania Municipalities Planning Code at the date such amendments become effective as State law.
+The provisions of this chapter that only repeat, summarize, or reference provisions of the Pennsylvania Municipalities Planning Code shall be deemed to be automatically superseded and replaced by any applicable amendments to such provisions of the Pennsylvania Municipalities Planning Code at the date such amendments become effective as State law.

-§196-10 Conflict and Severability
+§390-10 Conflict and Severability

 - A. Conflict.
-This chapter is not intended to and shall not be construed to affect or repeal any other ordinance, code or regulation of the Borough.
-If any other ordinance, code or regulation of the Borough is in conflict or inconsistent with the requirements of this chapter, the most restrictive standards and provisions shall apply. - B. Severability.
+This chapter is not intended to and shall not be construed to affect or repeal any other ordinance, code, or regulation of the Borough.
+If any other ordinance, code, or regulation of the Borough is in conflict or inconsistent with the requirements of this chapter, the most restrictive standards and provisions shall apply. - B. Severability.
 If any provision, section, sentence, or clause of this chapter shall be held to be unconstitutional, such invalidity shall not affect or impair any remaining part of this chapter, it being the intent of the Borough that such remainder shall be and shall remain in full force and effect.

-§196-11 Effective Date
+§390-11 Effective Date

-This chapter shall take effect immediately upon its adoption by the Lehighton Borough Council.
+This chapter shall take effect immediately upon its adoption by the Jim Thorpe Borough Council.